uoy-cs-eng2/mdbook-practicals/src/practicals/graphical-syntax-and-editor-development/introduction.md

 ## What you should already know

 - You must be familiar with defining domain-specific metamodels using Emfatic.
-- You must have attended or watched the graphical modelling/Sirius lectures.
+- You must have attended or watched the graphical modelling / Sirius lectures.

 ## What you will learn